-7.8 Post-connection check
+7.6 Post-connection check

-Are the device and cable undamaged (visual inspection)?
-Do the cables used comply with the requirements → 🖺 26?
-Are the installed cables strain-relieved and securely routed?
-Are all cable glands installed, securely tightened and leak-tight?
-Cable run with "water trap" $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ Depending on the device version: Are all connectors securely tightened → 🖺 29?
-Does the supply voltage match the specifications on the transmitter nameplate $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ Is the terminal assignment $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ If supply voltage is present: Is the power LED on the transmitter electronics module lit in green \rightarrow $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Is the potential equalization established correctly ?
-Depending on the device version: Have the fixing screws been tightened with the correct tightening torque?
-Is the securing clamp securely tightened?
+Are cables or the device undamaged (visual inspection)?
+Do the cables comply with the requirements ?
+Do the cables have adequate strain relief?
+Are all the cable glands installed, firmly tightened and leak-tight?
+Cable run with "water trap" → 🖺 36?
+Depending on the device version: are all the device plugs firmly tightened → 🖺 31?
+Does the supply voltage match the specifications on the transmitter nameplate ?
+Is the terminal assignment or the pin assignment of the device plug correct?
+If supply voltage is present, is the power LED on the electronics module of the transmitter lit green?
+Is the potential equalization established correctly $\rightarrow \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ Depending on the device version, is the securing clamp or fixing screw firmly tightened?

-8 Operation options
+Operation options 8

-8.1 Overview of operating options
+Overview of operating options 8.1

-- Computer with Web browser (e.g. Internet Explorer) or with "FieldCare" operating tool - 2 Automation system, e.g. Siemens S7-300 or S7-1500 with Step7 or TIA portal and latest GSD file.
+- Computer with Web browser (e.g. Internet Explorer) or with "FieldCare" operating tool Automation system, e.g. Siemens S7-300 or S7-1500 with Step7 or TIA portal and latest GSD file.